 Are you sure you have Bed Bugs and not Bat Bugs?
-You better find out before you start the extermination process or you could end up re-infested and spending a fortune in pest control!

-Bat bugs choose to fly with the bats instead of hitching a ride with humans; their preferred host is the bat and it’s believed that bed bugs descended from bat bugs.
+Know before you start the extermination process, or you could end up re-infested.
+Bat bugs fly with bats instead of hitching a ride with humans; their preferred host is the bat, and it’s believed that bed bugs descended from bat bugs.

-Cave man and bats lived in close proximity to each other and it’s when bats abandoned the cave that the bugs made the jump to humans.
-Scientific name of the bat bug is Cimex Adjunctus of the order Hemiptera: Cimicidae
+Cave dwellers and bats lived near each other, and when bats abandoned the cave, the bugs made the jump to humans.
+The scientific name of the bat bug is Cimex Adjunctus of the order Hemiptera: Cimicidae.

-Once you have effectively isolated the type of bug you’re dealing with, you can then begin a calculated pest control solution.
+Once you have effectively isolated the type of bug you’re dealing with, you can begin a calculated pest control solution.

-Note: Bats are important, PLEASE DO NOT kill them.
-AustinBatHospital.com/gotbats.html has detailed information and diagrams on how to get rid of bats without harming them.
+Note: Bats are essential; PLEASE DO NOT kill them.
+Austin Bat Hospital has detailed information and diagrams on how to get rid of bats without harming them.
 Bats don’t like these bugs any more than we do :)